 April 30, 2008

-The campaign for the Future Whitney goes far beyond the creation of a new museum facility that will showcase and safeguard the Museum’s irreplaceable collection.
+The campaign for the new Whitney goes far beyond the creation of a new museum facility that showcases and safeguards the Museum’s irreplaceable collection.
 It is an investment in future generations of artists and the growing audiences who will engage with their work.

 The campaign commenced quietly in January 2007 with extraordinary support from the Board of Trustees.
 The American Art Foundation, under President Leonard A. Lauder, launched the campaign with a transformational leadership gift of $125 million for endowment, helping to secure our future operations in the Museum downtown.
-The City of New York, whose partnership and commitment made it possible to purchase the land for the Museum, has also appropriated funds for the construction of the new building.
+The City of New York, whose partnership and commitment made it possible to purchase the land for the Museum, also appropriated funds for the construction of the new building.
 The State of New York provided significant and early support of the architectural design.
 The campaign’s success to date is also the result of the many individuals who have been so generous with their early support.
 With this extraordinary leadership start, the Museum broke ground on May 24, 2011 and began the transformation of the Whitney, and of the downtown cultural scene.

 A project of this scale succeeds only when each of us does their part.
-Each gift brings us closer to realizing the Future Whitney—a museum committed to art, artists, and audiences in dynamic interaction.
+Each gift brings us closer to realizing the new Whitney—a museum committed to art, artists, and audiences in dynamic interaction.
 This is an opportunity that comes but once in a generation.
 Please join in transforming one of our nation’s great museums and be a part of shaping the future of contemporary art in New York.

 New Building Project Costs ($422 million)

 Within over 200,000 square feet, the Museum will increase its gallery space by 60% and triple its total space; scheduled completion: 2015.

 Endowment ($225 million)

-Increasing the endowment is critical to securing the financial foundation of the Whitney’s future home.
+Increasing the endowment is critical to securing the financial foundation of the Whitney’s new home.